didlie-dev/layr-project/index.md

   </figcaption>
 </figure>

 Let’s go back to thinking about the problem of one node needing to upload a file to another node.
-The method we use will need to a) be repeatable, because we want to use the same process to find the shard when we download it later and b) not require a full list of nodes on the network for reasons we covered above.
+The method we use will need to:

+1) Be repeatable: We want to use the same process to find the shard when we download it later
+2) Not require a full list of nodes: We previously described why we can't use this approach.

 The method we’ll use to decide the node-shard relationship will be a type of __logical closeness__: the node id “closest” to the file id will be the node to host the file.

-It would require going into too much detail to explain this process, but what we will say is that a Kademlia distributed hash table (DHT) provides the routing and communication protocol between nodes[5].
-The Kadmelia is a more widely used flavor of DHT, for example by BitTorrent and Ethereum[6][7].

-#### Kademlia RPCs
-The specific protocol that Kademlia provides for communication are in four remote procedure calls (RPCs):

-- PING: Tests whether the node is online.
-- FIND_NODE: Iteratively finds another node on the network
-- STORE: Stores a value, such as a shard ID on a node to indicate where the file is stored
-- FIND_VALUE: Allows you to retrieve a value stored on some node, such as a stored file ID

-There is of course more detail, but like we mentioned above it would take some time to provide a full explanation.
-Another reason we’re not going into full detail here is that we used another library Kadence to provide a Kademlia implementation for us, so it’s not the topic we want to discuss here[8].
+We used Kademlia, a distributed hash table (DHT) [14], which is a set of data structures and protocols that allows us to find nodes, store values, and retrieve values across the network.
+Kademlia incorporates logical closeness to provide efficient routing and communication protocols between nodes.
+Examples of Kademlia in use are BitTorrent [15] and Ethereum [16].
+The Kademlia protocols and structure is complex, and implementing it was not the goal of our project, so use a library Kadence [17] based on Kademlia as our node communication layer.

+If you would like to read more about Kademlia, we encourage you to visit to look into some of the resources linked here [18][19].

 #### Updated upload and distribution process

 Now that we are using Kademlia via Kadence as a tool to manage shard upload and retrieval, our system for distributing a shard has gotten a bit more complex, so we’ll go over that next.

 Due to the increasing complexity of our system, we have refactored our LayrNode code to contain two “sub-nodes” that manage different responsibilities:

 - FileNode: File processing, encryption, managing manifest, personal, and hosted files
 - KadNode: Node-to-node communication